 The kick off meeting for the scoping study took place on April 15th at 6:30PM at the Sunderland Town Hall.
 The agenda for the meeting can be found here: Safe Roads Kick Off Meeting

 The committee submitted an article to be warned for Town Meeting on March 3, 2014.
 The article requested an amount of $3000.00 which is the amount that the VTrans grant will not reimburse to have a study performed to determine the cost and impact of any changes to our roads to make them safer.
 The grant provides 90% of the study cost and the town must pay the other 10%.
-The $3000.00 requested is the maximum amount that the town is committed to spending at this step in the process.
+The $3000.00 requested was the maximum amount that the town was committed to spending at that step in the process.

 The full presentation can be found here: Sunderland Safe Roads Presentation